ENHANCE-PET/MOOSE/README.md

 5. **Update map_model_name_to_task_number Function** :world_map:

     Modify the `map_model_name_to_task_number` function in the [resources.py](https://github.com/LalithShiyam/MOOSE/blob/d131a7c88b3d0defd43339c7d788f092a242f59d/moosez/resources.py#L130) file to return the task number associated with your model.

+6. **Update `ORGAN_INDICES` in `constants.py`** 🧠

+   Append the `ORGAN_INDICES` dictionary with your label intensity to region mapping.
+This is particularly important if you would like to have your stats from the PET images based on your CT masks.

 That's it!
 You've successfully contributed your own model to the MooseZ community! :confetti_ball: